2sic/app-events-and-courses/README.md

 | Bootstrap 4         | ✅    |
 | Bootstrap 5         | ✔️    | Works, but not optimized

+## Todo

+TODO: @2mh - colors are off, pager and title don't seem to use the correct primary color

 ## Customize the App

 TODO: 2dm/2ro - more instructions